General Questions

 What is Required On a Claim Receipt?

-To ensure a smooth claims process within your Private Health Services Plan (PHSP), claim receipts typically require the following essential information:
+To ensure a smooth claims process within your Private Health Services Plan (PHSP), claim receipts require the following essential information:

 1. Date: The date of the healthcare service or purchase.